 - (1) Awards are granted at the discretion of the Stock Option Subcommittee, an independent subcommittee of the Board made up of non-employee directors, upon the recommendation of management.
 Under the January 2005 grant award agreements, each award recipient was assigned a dollar target.
 The amount earned at the end of the three-year performance period may be more or less than the target, depending upon the Corporation's TSR relative to the TSR of each of the other corporations in the S&P 500 Index at the beginning of the period which continues to trade through the end of the period.
 At the end of the performance period, a percent (generally 50 percent) of the amount earned is payable; payment of the remaining portion of the award is deferred for two years and treated during that period as if it were invested in the Corporation's common stock.
 Amounts deferred become payable on the second anniversary date of the end of the performance period.
 Awards are forfeited following termination of employment prior to the end of the performance period (or second anniversary of the end of the performance period in the case of the deferred portion), except in instances following death, divestiture, disability, retirement or layoff, in which case the award shall be prorated accordingly.
-In the event of a change in control during the performance period, the performance period but before the second anniversary of the end of the performance period, the remaining portion of the award will be payable. - (2) Assuming any payment is earned, the minimum amount payable under the plan is 25 percent of the target, payable if the Corporation's TSR relative to the TSR performance of other corporations (adjusted to reflect the effects of company mergers during the period) in the S&P 500 Index is equal to or exceeds the 40th percentile ranking.
+In the event of a change in control during the performance period, the performance period shall terminate and a pro-rated portion of an award shall be paid to the participant.
+If a change in control occurs after the end of the performance period but before the second anniversary of the end of the performance period, the remaining portion of the award will be payable. - (2) Assuming any payment is earned, the minimum amount payable under the plan is 25 percent of the target, payable if the Corporation's TSR relative to the TSR performance of other corporations (adjusted to reflect the effects of company mergers during the period) in the S&P 500 Index is equal to or exceeds the 40th percentile ranking.
 If the Corporation's TSR performance is below the 40th percentile ranking, the amount payable is zero. - (3) The target award is payable under the plan if the Corporation's TSR relative to the TSR performance of other corporations (adjusted to reflect the effects of company mergers during the period) in the S&P 500 Index is equal to or exceeds the 60th percentile ranking. - (4) The maximum award of 200 percent of target is payable under the Award Plan if the Corporation's TSR relative to the TSR performance of other corporations (adjusted to reflect the effects of company mergers during the period) in the S&P 500 Index is equal to or exceeds the 85th percentile ranking. - (5) Any potential payment will be prorated to cover the period of service prior to Mr. Menaker's retirement on February 1, 2006.